Zekarim/mse-advDaBa-2022/README.md

 In this container, the volume is created with the "dblpv13.json" datas.

-In "Dockerfile", it is declared that python is used, a library "Neo4j" is added and the file "tp2.py" is copied to the container.
+In "Dockerfile", it is declared that python is used, a library "Neo4j" is added and the file "tp2mt.py" is copied to the container.

-We have done two differents python file.
-One with a multi-threads method and one without multi-thread in order to compare the performance.

-Initially, the "build.sh" will run the code without the multi-thread.
-If you want to run the code with the multi-thread, in "DockerFile" change the name "tp2.py" by "tp2mt.py".

 The Username and the password are: neo4j/test.
 They are also written in "docker-compose.yaml".